Our Services

 Cold vs. Allergies vs. Sinus Infection: How to Tell the Difference

-Colds develop gradually 1–3 days after exposure, peak on days 3–4, and resolve within 7–10 days.
-Symptoms include moderate congestion and occasionally a low-grade fever.
+Colds develop gradually 1–3 days after viral exposure, peak on days 3–4, and resolve within 7–10 days.
+Common symptoms include moderate nasal congestion, sore throat, cough, and occasionally a low-grade fever.

-Allergies begin immediately upon allergen exposure and continue as long as exposure persists.
-Hallmark signs are clear, watery nasal discharge and itchy, watery eyes.
+Allergies begin immediately upon allergen exposure and persist as long as exposure continues.
+Hallmark signs are clear, watery nasal discharge, sneezing, and itchy, watery eyes—without fever.

-Acute sinus infections often follow a cold or allergy flare, worsen around days 5–7, and produce thick yellow or green mucus along with facial pressure or pain.
+Acute sinus infections often follow a cold or allergy flare, worsen around days 5–7, and produce thick yellow or green mucus, facial pressure or pain, and sometimes fever.

-Because these conditions overlap but require very different treatments, guessing wrong can prolong your discomfort or delay care you actually need.
-The fastest, easiest way to clarify your symptoms is to take a free, instant, online symptom check—it walks you through targeted questions, helps pinpoint the likely cause, and shows you exactly what next steps to take.
+Because these three conditions share overlapping symptoms but require very different treatments—antihistamines, rest, or antibiotics—misidentifying the cause can prolong discomfort or delay care you actually need.
+The fastest, most reliable way to clarify what's going on is to take a free, instant, online symptom check.
+It asks targeted, doctor-developed questions, helps pinpoint the likely cause of your symptoms, and shows you exactly what next steps to take.
 A few minutes now could save you days of unnecessary suffering.

 It's common to confuse a sinus infection, a common cold, and seasonal allergies.
 They share overlapping symptoms, but doctors distinguish them by looking closely at when symptoms start, how they evolve, and which signs dominate.
 Below, we break down each condition's timeline and key features so you can better understand what's going on—and decide if you need to seek further care.